grew-nlp/grew_doc/content/tutorial/relation_table.md

 {{< python file="/static/tutorial/relation_table/all_tables.py" >}}

-In the code above, `all_tables` is a dictionay mapping the possible values of dependency labesl (`e.label`) to a sub-dictionary as the one obtained above for `nsubj`.
+In the code above, `all_tables` is a dictionary mapping the possible values of dependency label (`e.label`) to a sub-dictionary as the one obtained above for `nsubj`.

 ```
 …,